Jonis49/IMC-Prosperity3/README.md

 We were very cognizant of not sacrificing too much edge through hedging too regularly and crossing too many spreads.
 This led us to settling on a delta hedging strategy where we tried to capture edge in the 9500 strike options if it flattened our delta position.
 At each timestamp we would calculate our total delta position and if it was edgy to market take the 9500 options for edge relative to our volatility curve we would trade enough to hedge our delta completely, or as much as we could, whichever was less.
 As the stock traded very tight in large size it wasn’t possible to market make for edge, so we used the stock to hedge our delta whenever the magnitude of our delta position exceeded a threshold.
 This ensured that we didn’t over-hedge and kept the number of instances where we were crossing the spread to a minimum.

+## Optimising the Smile

+Once we had implemented an initial iteration of our strategy, taking around the smile and hedging our delta, we were pleased to find that the strategy was profitable across most days.
+Thus began the refining of this strategy, trying to optimise our execution and maximise PnL, and this was done by modifying our vol smile.
+As previously mentioned, the first iteration of our smile used datapoints across all 5 strikes from the previous 50 timestamps in order to fit the smile, weighting each of the datapoints equally.
+However, after a little consideration we recognised that weighting each point equally made little sense, as the deep in and out of the money options had a very small vega, and as a result saw little movement in their prices due to movements in vol. This meant that mispricings were much less likely to occur and the magnitude of any mispricings that might occur would be much less than the ATM strikes.

+With this in mind we tried multiple different types of weightings in order to take this into account.
+We initially tried weighting the datapoints by vega before fitting the curve, however, to our surprise this performed quite poorly.
+We then shifted our approach, trying different weightings before settling on weighting by moneyness, which we found performed significantly better than weighting by vega or not weighting at all.
+In fact we found that our PnL jumped by nearly 50k per day on backtests after implementing this.
+These results carried over into the submission, where these changes saw us move from 98th place in Round 3 to 6th place globally in Round 4, with our PnL in Round 4 ranking 3rd globally.

+## Directional Opportunities

+We have seen in recaps online and from the Discord channel that some teams traded a mean reverting strategy on the underlying Volcanic Rock, however this wasn’t something that we managed to incorporate into our strategy.
+During the competition we weren’t able to find any directional information in the order flow, and we also overlooked the fact that the Volcanic Rock might be mean reverting.
+We neglected this possibility as we saw multiple days where the Rock price moved in one direction for the entire session, giving us little reason to believe that the price was indeed mean reverting.

+However, should we have been able to establish a directional opinion on the underlying we would have had to adjust our trading in the options.
+However, layering a directional opinion on top of our already existing strategy would have been quite simple, with us simply having to adjust our hedging strategy to take positions or simply not hedge in instances where we have a directional opinion.
+In this case we might also adjust our edge requirements to trade the options around the curve depending on the delta of the option.

 </details>

 ---